-(racism OR "race discrimination" OR "institutional racism") AND (denial OR "color blind*" OR agency OR "self efficacy")
+(racism OR "race discrimination" OR "institutional racism" OR "structural racism") AND (denial OR "color blind*" OR agency OR "self efficacy")

 Many of the above databases contain both scholarly AND non-scholarly or "popular" sources - the tutorial below gives strategies for discerning whether an article is SCHOLARLY or POPULAR:

 Pretty much all the books we have in our library are based on research by a scholar.
 Click here to search the GIL-Find Catalog to find our books - linked here.
 Also checkout this link for more help on finding books in our library.

 Because anyone can add or change content, there is an inherent lack of reliability and stability to Wikipedia.
 Even the founder of Wikipedia has stressed that Wikipedia may not be suitable for academic uses, saying, "It is pretty good, but you have to be careful with it.
 It's good enough knowledge, depending on what your purpose is."